 Music has a magical way of feeding the mind information subconsciously.
 Lyrics sink in naturally as children hear their favourite tunes repeatedly.
 Add the visual component of lyrics appearing on the screen as the song plays, and you’re “sneaking in” literacy training while their focus is captured by the music and video.

-While your children/students are learning about the weather, the months of the year, the days of the week, counting etc., they are also learning about sentence structure from the words moving across the screen.
+While your children/students are learning about the specific content being taught in a music video that includes text, they are also learning about sentence structure from the words moving across the screen.

 If you find these videos useful, SUBSCRIBE to my YouTube channel here to be notified when new content is uploaded.

-You will also find these posts useful for incorporating music into your early learning environments:
+These posts are also useful for incorporating music into early learning environments: